How can an NRI Invest in the Indian Stock Market & Mutual Funds?

 KYC procedure

 So, once you have any of these 3 accounts, you can apply with mutual fund houses that offer NRI investments in your country for investing in mutual funds.
 The first step would be to comply with the KYC requirements.
-You have to download and fill up the KYC form and courier the required documents for opening an account with a mutual fund house.
+You must download and fill in the KYC form and courier the documents for opening an account with a mutual fund house.
 The documents required for NRI investment in mutual funds in India are –

 1. Address proof of your overseas residence